Skip to content

 Peripherals like a lightweight gaming mouse work fine on Mac.
 The GPU is the problem.

 On the bright side, Mac gaming through cloud services like GeForce NOW and Xbox Cloud Gaming works well since the heavy lifting happens on remote servers.
-If your internet connection is solid (25+ Mbps recommended), this sidesteps the library problem entirely.
+With a solid broadband connection, this sidesteps the library problem entirely.

-The CS2 numbers stand out.
-Counter-Strike 2 runs on all three platforms natively, and it’s one of the most popular competitive games in the world.
-Windows delivered the best frame rates by a solid margin, which matters in a game where every millisecond counts.
+Counter-Strike 2 is a useful reference point.
+It runs natively on all three platforms and is one of the most popular competitive games in the world, yet Windows still delivers the best frame rates by a solid margin, which matters in a game where every millisecond counts.
 If you encounter any Steam disk write errors during installation, that’s a Windows-specific issue with an easy fix.

 #Digital Game Storefronts by Platform